animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 operation.
 GemFire divides the domain of hashcodes into buckets.
-Each bucket is assigned to a specific peer, but may be relocated at any time to another peer to improve the utilization of resources across the cluster."
+Each bucket is assigned to a specific peer, but may be relocated at any time to another peer to improve the utilization of resources across the cluster.

 A `PARTITION` Region is created by using the `partitioned-region` element.
-Its configuration options are similar to that of the `replicated-region` with the addition of partition-specific features, such as the number of redundant copies, total maximum memory, number of buckets, partition resolver, and so on.
+Its configuration options are similar to that of the `replicated-region` with the addition of partition-specific features, such as the number of redundant copies, total maximum memory, number of buckets, partition resolver, etc.

 The following example shows how to set up a `PARTITION` Region with two redundant copies:

 ```highlight
 <gfe:partitioned-region id="examplePartitionRegion" copies="2" total-buckets="17">